amjadkfp/soc-copilot-ai-security-investigation-agent/README.md

 ## 📜 License

-MIT License — free to use, modify, and distribute for educational purposes.
+This project is released under the MIT License.

 ---

-*Built with Flask + Claude AI + Bootstrap 5 | For educational and demonstration purposes*
+*Built with Python, Flask, and Bootstrap 5.*

+*Developed for cybersecurity education and security operations research.*